 The largest number of scientific glass firms in the world is in New Jersey, providing access to potential employers and training partners.

 How does GlassRoots program work?
-GlassRoots offers this program to high school graduates or individuals with a GED.
-Individuals ages 18 - 27ish.
+GlassRoots offers this program to adults who are high school graduates or who have earned a GED.
 The program includes:

-Academic Preparation.
-Introduction to Computer Aided Design, Drafting and Blueprint Reading; Geometric Concepts for Glass Blowers.
-Up to 60 hours of academic preparation staffed by our college partners.
+Academic Preparation: Introduction to Computer Aided Design, Drafting and Blueprint Reading; Geometric Concepts for Glass Blowers.
+Academic preparation staffed by our college partners.
 Apprentices are instructed in basic AutoCad, measurement, and three-dimensional design.

 Scientific Glass Studio Work.
-Up to 140 hours of hands-on scientific flameworking training will be provided by members of the American Scientific Glassblowing Society and at the world renowned Glass Education Center at Salem Community College.
+Hands-on scientific flameworking training will be provided by members of the American Scientific Glassblowing Society and at the world renowned Glass Education Center at Salem Community College.
 Students learn how to make borosilicate glassware and elements of artistic glassblowing.

 Workplace Readiness Training.
-To prepare participants to be productive and successful in their first job, apprentices complete up to 45 hours of soft skills training covering: workplace ethics and behavior; 21st Century job search, research, networking and social media skills; professionalism and responsibility; interviewing; entrepreneurial thinking; communication in the workplace; self esteem; financial literacy; managing family issues; time management and more.
+To prepare participants to be productive and successful in their first job, apprentices complete soft skills training covering: workplace ethics and behavior; 21st Century job search, research, networking and social media skills; professionalism and responsibility; interviewing; entrepreneurial thinking; communication in the workplace; self esteem; financial literacy; managing family issues; time management and more.

-On-the-Job Internship.
-Apprentices complete an up to 40-hour internship with a local scientific glassware company to solidify their skills and for real-world experience.
+Off-site Visits.
+Apprentices have an opportunity to visit local scientific glassware company.
 Transportation costs are covered by the program.

 Attendance and Performance Commitment.
 All participants are expected to arrive on time and attend all classes and field visits.
-Three unexcused late arrivals/absences,unacceptable or unprofessional behavior are grounds for removal from the program.
+Unexcused late arrivals/absences,unacceptable or unprofessional behavior are grounds for removal from the program.
 Tuition paid will not be refunded if participants are dismissed for either excessive absences or behavioral issues.